Philippi Guernsey Counselling Service

 Appointments are made by the counsellor to suit the individual client’s needs.
 This can be at any time of the day by mutual agreement.

-We have an office based at the St Andrew’s Church Barn which houses our administration work, library, training materials and can be used for counselling.
+We have an office based at the St Andrew’s Church Barn, which houses our administration work, library, training materials and can be used for counselling.

 We also have the use of a room at four other churches in the island, as and when required by our counsellors.
-Two of these facilities have disabled access.
+Three of these facilities have disabled access.
 This allows flexibility in meeting a client near to their home or work.

 How – Our Core Services

 The team of counsellors are trained to a minimum level 3 (see below), receive regular supervision and abide by the Association of Christian Counsellors’ Code of Ethics.
 They donate their skills and time to the service as do the in-house supervisors.
 We do also use external paid supervisors.

 Philippi has an open referral system, which means the client may refer themselves or be referred by other professional services, such as the GP, Mental Health Services, Family Proceedings Advisory Service, Probation and Social Services.